fahimalizain/bank-pdf-statements/README.md

 ## How it works

 - Text extraction: The PDF is parsed using a library like [pdf2json](https://www.npmjs.com/package/pdf2json) to extract the text from the PDF.
-- Date Range Extraction: The extracted text is then parsed to extract the date range.
-- Statement Extraction: The extracted text is then parsed to extract the transactions.
+- Column Extraction: The extracted text is then parsed to extract the transactions.
 We are expecting the following columns:
   - Date
   - Value Date
   - Cheque Number / Ref No / Tran.
 No
   - Description / Memo / Note / Details / Narration
   - Credit / Deposit
   - Debit / Withdrawal
   - Balance
-- The extracted transactions are then converted into a CSV or JSON format as per the user's preference.
+  We identify the line number of the text where the column headers are present.
+- Row Extraction: Text elements coming under the column headers are grouped together and parsed to extract the transactions with the help of their X-Y coordinates.

 ## Table of Contents